-The school has a bespoke data management system which is set up to meet the needs of the school, this is altered and built on as needed to meet the needs of the staff and support the tracking of progress across the school for all groups.
+The school has a bespoke data management system which is set up to meet the needs of the school.
+This tracks formative and summative assessment.
+Our system is altered and built on as needed to meet the needs of the staff and support the tracking of progress across the school for all groups.
 However, this is just one form of tracking progress, 'book looks' by all teachers, feedback from any interventions and TA feedback, lesson study with a focus on disadvantaged children, weekly checks in staff meetings on our disadvantaged children also make up an important part of how we assess progress and are discussed at pupil progress meetings termly.
+In 2021/22 we recognise more than ever that focused assessments which target specific component of knowledge or skills are vital in identifying gaps, misconceptions and insecure knowledge so that effective support can be put in place.